elva-labs/braincells/docs/serverless-challenges/data-persistance-and-storage/data-persistance-patterns-with-dynamodb.md

 import Quiz from "../../../components/Quiz.vue"
 </script>

-# Data Persistence Patterns with DynamoDB
+# Data Patterns with DynamoDB

+In this challenge, you'll implement advanced data patterns using Amazon DynamoDB.
+These patterns are for handling the complex data requirements of high-traffic, large-scale applications such as e-commerce platforms.
+DynamoDB's unique features and capabilities make it an ideal choice for ensuring efficient data storage, retrieval, and management in scenarios where performance and scalability are important.

 ## Challenge Description

-In this challenge, you'll design and implement a sophisticated data persistence solution using Amazon DynamoDB for a high-traffic e-commerce platform.
-You'll focus on optimizing data storage and access patterns, ensuring efficient data persistence and retrieval while implementing advanced DynamoDB features.
+Your task is to design and implement a solution using Amazon DynamoDB for a high-traffic e-commerce platform.
+You'll need to focus on optimizing data storage and access patterns, ensuring efficient retrieval while implementing advanced DynamoDB features.
+This challenge will teach you to leverage DynamoDB's capabilities like managing diverse entity types, implementing complex query patterns, and ensuring data consistency and durability.

 ## Technical Requirements

 1. Design a single-table DynamoDB schema to store multiple entity types:
     - Products (with categories, attributes, and pricing history)
     - Customer Orders (with line items, status, and payment info)
     - Customer Reviews
     - Inventory Levels
 2. Implement efficient access patterns for the following queries:
     - Retrieve all orders for a customer in the last 30 days
     - Find all reviews for a specific product
     - Get the current inventory level for a product
     - Fetch the price history of a product over the last year
-3. Utilize DynamoDB's Time to Live (TTL) feature to automatically expire and delete old pricing data after 2 years.
+3. Utilize DynamoDB's Time to Live (TTL) feature to automatically expire and delete old pricing data after one hour (or another appropriate length for your testing).
 4. Implement a data archiving solution:
-   - Move completed orders older than 1 year to S3 using DynamoDB's point-in-time recovery feature
-   - Create a process to query this archived data when necessary
+    - TODO: FIGURE THIS OUT
 5. Use DynamoDB's transactional APIs to ensure data consistency when updating related items (e.g., decrementing inventory when placing an order).

 ## Entity Examples